Ishank-dubey/csa/README.md

      - NATs are used to provide internet access to an instance in private subnet
      - Bastion are used to administer the instanses in private subnets via SSH or RDP

+158. VPC FLOW LOGS
+     - VPC - ACTIONS - Create Flow Log - create logs - log the traffic data within the VPC

+159. 5 VPC are allowed by default in each AWS Region

+160.